 New this year, there is only one turn-around point for the 50 mile event.
 The parking lot at the foot of Sunset Blvd. is "Race Headquarters."
 This is where you will park, check in, set up your supplies, get aid, and have your completed laps counted.
 It is now the finish line for the 50 km. and 50 mile events.

-The start line for all races is a 0.3 mile walk from this area, and after a short announcement we will head there about 6:15.
-Note that it will be dark at this time of the year.(see Lighting needs section below).
+The start line for all races is a 0.3 mile walk from this area, and after a short announcement we will head there about 6:45.
+Note that it will still be a little dark at this time of the year.(see Lighting needs section below).

 The first running loop for everyone is 4.2 miles followed by multiple 4.47 mile loops.